-The South Bay Connect project involves two main elements: 1) the rerouting of Capitol Corridor train service from its existing UPRR Niles Subdivision to the UPRR Coast Subdivision between Oakland and Newark and 2) a new intermodal station in the Fremont/Newark area that connects north-south rail service and existing east-west bus service across the Dumbarton transportation corridor, enhancing transit connections between Alameda County and the Peninsula.
-The proposed service reroute reduces travel time by up to 13 minutes between Oakland and San Jose.
+The South Bay Connect project involves two main elements: 1) the rerouting of Capitol Corridor train service from its existing UPRR Niles Subdivision to the UPRR Coast Subdivision between Oakland and Newark and 2) a new intermodal station at Ardenwood Park & Ride (in the Fremont/Newark area) that connects north-south rail service and existing east-west transit and shuttle service across the Dumbarton transportation corridor, enhancing transit connections between Alameda County and the Peninsula.
+The proposed service reroute reduces travel time by up to 13 minutes between Oakland and San Jose and reduces overall freight and passenger train congestion in the East Bay.
 Resulting increases in ridership from travel time reduction and new intermodal station connections would reduce vehicle miles traveled on this congested corridor, resulting in lower overall transportation GHG emissions and harmful air pollutants.
 This project is being developed in coordination with a broad range of stakeholders, including Alameda CTC, AC Transit, and other public and private entities.
-The project completed its Project Definition phase in December 2019 and is expected to begin a two-year environmental and final design phase in early 2020.
+The project completed its Project Definition phase in December 2019 and kicked off a two-year environmental and final design phase in Summer 2020.
+The draft Environmental Impact Report (EIR) is expected to be released by end of 2021 and the final EIR by end of 2022.
+While this project is fully funded through environmental and final design, CCJPA will continue to seek additional funding required to complete construction.